agorapulse/grails-cdn-asset-pipeline/README.md

 # Latest releases

+* 2014-03-27 **V0.3.0** : Only compiled files are now uploaded (based on assets manifest) + optional gzip param to upload compressed compiled files
 * 2014-03-21 **V0.2.3** : Asset pipeline plugin upgraded to 1.7.1 + plugin dependencies changed to runtime
 * 2014-03-07 **V0.2.2** : Minor update to BuildConfig + README
 * 2014-03-07 **V0.2.1** : Minor update to BuildConfig (do not export Karman plugins)